Hello today everyone today happens to be Novemeber 19th aka International Men’s Day so I decided to talk about a very interesting-

 No, I wanna move on to my original post!
 Stop interrupting what I actually wanted to write.

 I knew it.
 You don’t have anything to say for this one because you know it’s wrong and that it is offending women.

 Fine!
 After this one leave me alone though.
 So Starfire is the best case you brought up.
 You can say it was untrue for the character to show her body off like that, but you know how many other comic book characters get interrupted because of fan service?
 And you know what is really funny?
 Most people who are against this depiction of Starfire are for “Free the Nipple”.
 That’s something I really don’t understand.

 But you’re not understanding!
 This is to serve male fantasy!

 Listen, I could really care less about Starfire’s appearance, but there are plenty of moments when comic books take their time to ‘objectify’ men.

-Well above I just named you one with Spider-Man.
+Well, above I just named you one with Spider-Man.
 We don’t really look at the position of men in comics as anything bad.

-Men usually have different bodies and to say women are marginalised like them is unfair to say.
+Men usually have different bodies and to say women are marginalized like them is unfair to say.
 What if we all asked people in the world to stand up or else they would be shot?
 If everyone manages to have the qualification of standing up then that’s fair, but what if it isn’t?
 It’s definitely not fair to handicaps who can’t stand.
 We’re all different and we need to judge people on different merits.
 Well at least what I’m saying is equality looks a bit different for everyone.